 Need a good play dough recipe?

-If you’re looking for a good recipe for homemade play dough, I use the The Imagination Tree’s no-cook playdough.
-It’s seriously awesome.
+If you’re looking for a good recipe for homemade play dough, I use the The Imagination Tree’s No-cook Playdough.
+It’s the best.
 We can leave it out for hours, and it doesn’t dry up.
-It’s super-soft, and it keeps for months.
+It will stay soft or months when stored in an air tight container.